 "The Hobby" is no longer a secret.
 What was once a childhood pastime has exploded into a multi-billion dollar market, turning "cardboard gold" into a legitimate alternative asset.
-For anyone learning how to start a sports card business online, success now means choosing your playbook: the original path that has always defined The Hobby, and a revolutionary new one built for the modern era.
+For anyone learning how to start a sports card business, success now means choosing your playbook: the original path that has always defined The Hobby, and a revolutionary new one built for the modern era.

 The Trader's Playbook